mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 Tutorial 3: Containers (Podman and Singularity)
 -----------------------------------------------

-This section briefly describes several options in which to set up your environment for working on subMIT using containers.
+This section briefly describes several options in which to set up your environment for working on subMIT using containers, giving several examples.
-We support the use of Podman, which serves as an alternative to Docker, and Singularity.
+We support the use of Podman, which serves as an alternative to Docker, and Singularity.All subMIT users have access to build containers.

-All subMIT users have access to build containers.
 This tutorial will guide you through:
 1. Basic Podman commands
 2. Creating a Dockerfile
 3. Creating a Docker image from a Dockerfile